 Bi 22.
 Special Problems.
 Units to be arranged; first, second, and third terms.

-Special problems in one of the fields represented in the undergraduate biology curriculum; to be arranged with instructor before registration.
+Special problems in one of the fields represented in the undergraduate biology curriculum; to be arranged with instructors before registration,

 Instructors: The Biology teaching staff.

 A. Subjects open to graduate students, but not to be counted toward a major for the degree of Doctor of Philosophy.